atlas604/behavioral-cloning/writeup_report.md

 #### Camera Angles

-Center, Left and Right camera angles were used to help the model with pattern recognition (model.py starting at line 13).
+Center, Left and Right camera angles were used to help the model with pattern recognition (model.py starting at line 26).
 A correction of +/- 0.2 was used to account for measurements in distortion.

 #### Generalization

-To help the model generalize, the training images and measurements were flipped; thus doubling the amount of data collected.
+To help the model generalize, the training images and measurements were flipped and added to the data set; thus doubling the amount of data collected.
 The first track mainly consists of left turns.
-Therefore, by flipping the data we train the model to deal with right turns as well.
+Therefore, by flipping the data we train the model to learn to approach right turns as well.

 #### Visualization